Spin Seebeck Effect in Normal-Metal--Chiral-Insulator Heterostructure

-\textit{Derivation of the spin current expression}---The system has no charge current since the right lead is insulating.
-However, the system can possess spin current due to the interfacial spin-phonon conversion.
+\textit{Derivation of the spin-current expression}---The system carries no net charge current because the right lead is insulating.
+However, the system can carry a spin current due to the interfacial spin-phonon conversion.
 The spin current in the left lead is defined as

-where the spin-dependent charge current $I^e_{\sigma}$ is~\cite{Meir1992,Jauho2008}
+where the spin-dependent charge current $I^e_{\sigma}$ is\,\cite{Meir1992,Jauho2008}